 - National Autistic Society A charitable organisation which provides help, support and services to individual with autism and their families.
 The site also has information on Asperger syndrome;

 - Ambitious About Autism The only charity for autism education!
 Details of a national development team that promotes best practice in autism education;

 - Autismlinks A support and action group for people affected by autistic spectrum disorders.

 For more contacts, please see: Calderdale Autism Services Directory (2017) [PDF 469KB] .

 - National Deaf Children's Society A range of information on all aspects of deafness.
 It includes family support groups, resources and publications;

 - Royal Association for Deaf People This organisation strives to meet the individual needs of deaf children.
 It works with the deaf community, deaf clubs, individuals and parents of deaf children;

 - Ear Foundation - Charity Supporting Cochlear Implanted children Supports and provides activities, courses and resources.
 This is for deaf children, their families and supporting professionals;

-- Scope Scope covers several different disabilities, including cerebral palsy.
+- Scope Covers several different disabilities, including cerebral palsy.
 Their Trendsetters project provides information by disabled young people for disabled young people aged 10 to 18.
 There is also advice and support for parents and carers;

-- Shine Shine (Northern region) provides support for children and adults with spina bifida (and hydrocephalus) and their families / carers;
+- Shine (Northern region) offers support for children and adults with spina bifida (and hydrocephalus) and their families / carers;

-- Young Epilepsy This is a national charity working exclusively for children and young people aged 25 years and under.
+- Young Epilepsy A national charity working exclusively for children and young people aged 25 years and under.
 They aim to improve the lives of children and young people.
-Helping them to fulfill their potential and enjoy the best quality of life.
+Helping them to& fulfil their potential and enjoy the best quality of life.

 - RNIB The Royal National Institute of Blind people.
 A charity that offers a range of information for blind or partially sighted people;

-- Look UK National Federation of Families with Visually Impaired children.
+- Look UK A National Federation of Families with Visually Impaired children.
 They give help, support and services for visually impaired children and their parents and carers;

 - Sense The UK's largest organisation for children and adults who are deaf, blind or have associated disabilities.